ed-syspertec/Virtel/docs/manuals/virtel/Virtel460IG/Installation_Guide.rst

 Assembling the VIRTCT
 ^^^^^^^^^^^^^^^^^^^^^

 Job VIRTCTUS contains an example of assembling the VIRTEL parameter table (the VIRTCT).
-Since the VIRTCT parameters are common across the z/VSE, z/OS and VM environments, please refer to section :ref:`VIRTCT <#_VVRRIG_virtct>`.
+Since the VIRTCT parameters are common across the z/VSE and z/OS environments, please refer to section :ref:`VIRTCT <#_VVRRIG_virtct>`.

 .. note::